 To apply for the Tuum Est Student Initiative Fund, review your eligibility for funding.

-Applicants must contact the Tuum Est Student Advisor program facilitator, Liz Hilliard firstname.lastname@example.org, to discuss their idea and get advice, their eligibility for the Tuum Est Student Initiative Fund, to review their budget, and discuss other sources of funding (if necessary or appropriate) before submitting an application.
-Contact us to book an appointment.
+Applicants are strongly encouraged to contact the Tuum Est Student Program Assistant to discuss their eligibility, application, budget, and other sources of funding (if necessary or appropriate) before submitting an application.
+Contact us.